Wendell Ford: United States Senator

 As he had as governor of Kentucky, Ford gave attention to improving the efficiency of government.
-While serving on the United States Congressional Joint Committee on Printing during the 101st and 103rd United States Congresses, he saved the government millions of dollars in printing costs by printing in volume and using recycled paper.
-In 1998, Republican U.S. Senate member John Warner from Virginia sponsored the Wendell H. Ford Government Publications Reform Act of 1998; Ford signed on as a co-sponsor.
+While serving on the United States Congressional Joint Committee on Printing during the 101st and 103rd Congresses, he saved the government millions of dollars in printing costs by printing in volume and using recycled paper.
+In 1998, Republican U.S. Senator John Warner from Virginia sponsored the Wendell H. Ford Government Publications Reform Act of 1998; Ford signed on as a co-sponsor.
 The bill would have eliminated the United States Congressional Joint Committee on Printing, distributing its authority and functions among the Senate Rules Committee, the United States House Committee on Oversight and Government Reform, and the administrator of the United States Government Printing Office.
 It would also have centralized government printing services and penalized government agencies who did not make their documents available to the printing office to be printed.
 Opponents of the bill cited the broad powers granted to the printing office and concerns about the erosion of copyright protection.
-The bill was reported favorably out of committee, but was squeezed from the legislative calendar by issues related to the impending Impeachment of Bill Clinton.
+The bill was reported favorably out of committee, but was squeezed from the legislative calendar by issues related to the impending impeachment of Bill Clinton.
 Warner did not return to his chairmanship of the Joint Committee on Printing in the next congress, Ford retired from the Senate, and the bill was not re-introduced.